- Collection Development Mission Statement and Policy

 – There is a limit of 2 users on one computer at any time unless special permission is given by the Library staff.

 – The Library’s computers are designed to prevent storage of data on the hard drives.
-The Library sells writeable CDs at $1 per CD at the circulation desk.
 You may plug your flash drive into the computer’s USB port if you wish.

 – Children and use of the Library’s computers: Children 5 and under must be accompanied by an adult in order to use the computers.
 Please respect the privacy of those around you by keeping children reasonably quiet during your use of the computers.
 Children 14 and under must have their parents’ permission to use the computers.